 Antibody Cocktail Therapy for Covid Treatment?

 COVID-19 has been living amongst us for sometime now.
 Our natural response of fear towards this calamity seems to be fading with each passing day.
 This indifference towards the disease now has cost us another wave of fresh cases.
 And this time the fiend has a new face: Omicron.
-With the number of rising cases, it is only obvious that one does everything in their power to stop this deadly and hyper infectious virus from spreading any further.
+With the number of rising cases, it is only obvious that one does everything in their power to stop this deadly and hyper-infectious virus from spreading any further.
 COVID-19 has claimed many lives across the globe and has sent many great nations’ medical infrastructure to a toss.

 As per the national news, most people recently diagnosed with the Omicron variant were all fully vaccinated.
 So, does that mean vaccinations don’t help us in any way?
 That will be wrong of us to assume actually.
-The honest fact is that getting vaccinated is your first defense against coronavirus.
+The honest fact is that getting vaccinated is your first defence against coronavirus.
 But it is only wise to realize that only vaccinations are not going to be enough.
 Taking precautions to avoid getting infected is always the smarter choice.
 Thanks to certain breakthroughs in COVID-19 treatment today, we can aid ourselves to defend against the virus’s effects with groundbreaking efficacy.

 Various treatments are being tested by health administrations around the world in order to successfully treat affected individuals and reduce the burden on medical manpower working day and night against COVID-19 for the last few years.
 Monoclonal antibody treatment, also known as COVID antibody cocktail therapy is one of the few names that has emerged as a promising means of COVID defense.